Some-Birb7190/lp_printer_cli/README.md

 <br>
 -h  : Displays the help message<br>
 -q  : Encodes "Content" inside a QR code and prints it<br>
--i  : Takes a file path from "Content" to an image and print it (gets a bit dodgy with large images)<br>
+-i  : Takes a file path from "Content" to an image, re-scales it to fit on 384px wide paper (and rotates if necessary) and prints it accordingly (goes haywire if the height of the original image is very small comparatively to the width.)<br>
 -b  : Encodes "Content" inside a barcode (CODE128) and prints it.
 It will also print the encoded text below the code<br>
 -nc : Pass to not carriage return and cut the paper after printing<br>
 <br>